AnaerobesRock/AnHyDeg/README.md

 #### _p_-Cymene (4-Isopropyltoluene)

 Anaerobic _p_-cymene degradation proceeds either by: 1) hydroxylation of the benzylic methyl group via cymene dehydrogenase (CDH) (Strijkstra et al., 2014), or 2) addition of the benzylic methyl group to fumarate (Harms et al., 1999; Strijkstra et al., 2014), which is catalyzed by (4-isopropylbenzyl)succinate synthase (IBS) (Strijkstra et al., 2014).
-These enzymes were identified in denitryfing organisms_‘Aromatoleum’ aromaticum_ pCyN1 and _Thauera_ sp.
+These enzymes were identified in denitrifying organisms_‘Aromatoleum’ aromaticum_ pCyN1 and _Thauera_ sp.
 Strain pCyN2, respectively (for review see (Rabus et al., 2016)

 #####_p_-Cymene Dehydrogenase